Dataocelot/airbyte-motherduck-hackathon/README.md

 After filling the values in the `test.env` file, you will need to rename the `tets.env` file to `.env`.

-There are 3 ways to set the resources for this project

-The first method uses Terraform to provision the resources the AWS S3 bucket, creates the docker container and also creates the S3 Source in Airbyte for this project.

-The following command sets the environmental variables as this is required to provision the resources.
+To get the project up and running, please make sure you have terraform set up on your machine, you can do install it from [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) as we use Terraform to provision the resources needed for this project (AWS S3, Airbyte source, Docker container).

+Assuming you have set up Terraform, and filled in your .env file, you can then run the following commands from the project root directory.

 ```bash
 source .env